-Full Funnel Attribution – Major Changes for 2023 🍪
+Full Funnel Attribution – BIG Changes for 2024 🍪

 These developments will require marketers to be more innovative, data-driven, and responsible in their marketing tactics.